infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_ipv6_network.md

 * `cidr`: required only if `parent_cidr` is not set, specifies the network block to use for the network, in CIDR notation; do not use the IPv4 CIDR for IPv6 network and vice versa.
 * `parent_cidr`: required only if `cidr` is not set, specifies the network container from which the network must be dynamically allocated; the network container must exist in the NIOS database, but not necessarily as a Terraform resource.
 * `allocate_prefix_len`: required only if `parent_cidr` is set, defines the length of the network part of the address for a network that should be allocated from a network container, which in turn is determined by `parent_cidr`.
-* `gateway`: optional, represents the IP address of the gateway within the network block; if you do not specify an address, by default, the first IP address is set as the gateway address.
-For more information, see [Limitations] (#limitations).
+* `gateway`: optional, represents the IP address of the gateway within the network block; if a gateway IP address is configured, it will be displayed as "IPv6 Fixed Address".
 * `ext_attrs`: optional, specifies the set of NIOS extensible attributes that will be attached to the network.
 * `reserve_ipv6`: optional, specifies the number of IPv6 addresses that you want to reserve in the IPv6 network.
 The default value is 0.